-Odesa is a city straight from literature – an energetic, decadent boomtown.
+Odesa is a city straight from literature – an energetic, decadent boom town.
 Its famous Potemkin Steps sweep down to the Black Sea and Ukraine's biggest commercial port.
-Behind them, a cosmopolitan cast of characters makes merry among pastel neoclassical buildings lining a geometrical grid of leafy streets.
+Behind them, a cosmopolitan cast of characters makes merry among neoclassical pastel buildings lining a geometric grid of leafy streets.

 Immigrants from all over Europe were invited to make their fortune here when Odesa was founded in the late 18th century by Russia's Catherine the Great.
-These new inhabitants gave Russia's southern window on the world a singular, subversive nature.
+These new inhabitants, particularly Jews, gave Russia's southern window on the world a singular, subversive nature.

 Having weathered recent political storms, Odesa is booming again – it now substitutes for Crimea as the main domestic holiday destination.
 It's a golden age for local businesses, but it puts a strain on the already crowded sandy beaches.

 These are our favorite local haunts, touristy spots, and hidden gems throughout Odesa.